-Our trip was a deeply gratifying one that brought us more than just site seeing and Belgium beer.
+Our trip was a deeply gratifying one that brought us more than just sightseeing and Belgium beer.
 We traveled through Dutch, Canadian and Newfoundland history.
-We visited the Flanders museum in Ypres, and the CSt.
-Julien Canadian Memorial situated there.
+We visited the Flanders museum in Ypres and the St. Julien Canadian Memorial situated there.
 We were touched by stories, images and the discovery of a profound connection that our own families had to this now beautiful and peaceful country.

 On a Sunday evening after a few days of exploring Belgium, we decided to set out in search for the mighty Belgium caribou.
 When we arrived in the town of Kortrijk we were met by a lively atmosphere of live music and clusters of people gathered in the streets.
 It seemed there was a festival underway.
 Circling through crowds, medieval buildings, and ancient cobbled streets we quickly became… lost.

 Then, the heavens opened up and the rain began to fall.
 What could we expect?
 We were in Belgium after all.